 2. New York Jets: Arvel Reese, MLB, Ohio State

 New York is expected to draft Ohio State middle linebacker Arvel Reese here.
+The only other person in play is Texas Tech defensive end David Bailey, but the New York Jets cancelled his private workout which has me leaning Reese at 2.
 Some have Reese as a pass rusher, but his natural position is middle linebacker and that's where I am listing him.
 Reese could work as a pass rusher in a 3-4 defense, but the Jets run a 4-3 defense.
 This is literally the worst place Arvel Reese could end up.
 Also, I got Arvel Reese at 18 on my draft simulator which is a compilation of my personal big board based on what I would do if I ran all 32 NFL teams.

 The 6-4 241 lb Arvel Reese had 34 solo tackles, 35 assisted tackles, 69 total tackles, 10 tackles for a loss, 7 sacks, 5 quarterback hurries, and 2 deflectons from pass breakups in 2025.
 Only 15 players did well enough to earn a blue chip grade from me.
-Carnell Tate, Kenyon Sadiq, and Arvell Reese were my three best play
+Carnell Tate, Kenyon Sadiq, and Arvell Reese were my three best players that did not earn a blue chip grade from me.

 I feel like Arvel Reese only excels as a pass rusher.
 His only two deflections came against the Ohio Bobcats.
 All of his sacks came from the season opener to November first before he struggled to get ot the quarterback in Ohio State's final two games.
 Arvel Reese is not the best pass rusher, run stuffer, or linebacker in coverage while I believe Anthony Hill Jr. excels in all three of those areas.
 Regardless of how I feel about Arvel Reese as a prospect, he is the guy the New York Jets are reportedly locked in on at this point with the second pick in the 2026 NFL Draft.